Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/README.md

 The script sets up the environment variables and sources scripts explained below:

+1. `unset LD_LIBRARY_PATH ` used to unset the previously set-uped environment paths
-1. The `PLATFORM_REPO_PATHS` environment variable is based on where you downloaded the platform.
+2. The `PLATFORM_REPO_PATHS` environment variable is based on where you downloaded the "xilinx_vck190_base_202210_1" platform.
-2. The `XILINX_TOOLS_LOCATION` path to the Xilinx tools is used to source the `settings64.sh` script.
+3. The `XILINX_TOOLS_LOCATION` path to the Xilinx tools is used to source the `settings64.sh` script.
-3. The `XLNX_VERSAL` path to the `xilinx-versal-common-v2022.1` directory is used in the step below.
+4. The `XLNX_VERSAL` path to the `xilinx-versal-common-v2022.1` directory is used in the step below.
-4. The platform is set up by running the `xilinx-versal-common-v2022.1/environment-setup-cortexa72-cortexa53-xilinx-linux` script as provided in the platform download This script sets up the `SDKTARGETSYSROOT` and `CXX` variables.
+5. The platform is set up by running the `xilinx-versal-common-v2022.1/environment-setup-cortexa72-cortexa53-xilinx-linux` script as provided in the platform download This script sets up the `SDKTARGETSYSROOT` and `CXX` variables.
 If the script is not present, you _must_ run the `xilinx-versal-common-v2022.1/sdk.sh` script FIRST.
-5. `DSPLIB_VITIS` is the path to the downloaded Vitis DSP Libraries.
+6. `DSPLIB_VITIS` is the path to the downloaded Vitis DSP Libraries.
 This is only required for the AI Engine implementation.
-6. In the script, you can optionally set up an `XRT_ROOT` environment variable, pointing to XRT - RPMs, which can be packaged in the Vitis compiler packaging step.
+7. In the script, you can optionally set up an `XRT_ROOT` environment variable, pointing to XRT - RPMs, which can be packaged in the Vitis compiler packaging step.
 If it is not set up, this environment variable is automatically be excluded from packaging.
-7. The script also sets up the `PLATFORM` variable pointing to the required `.xpfm` file of the target platform set by the variable `tgt_plat`.
+8. The script also sets up the `PLATFORM` variable pointing to the required `.xpfm` file of the target platform set by the variable `tgt_plat`.

 </details>